piotr-czarnecki07/blog-platform-API/README.md

 - Saving and retrieving data from the database.
 - Connecting to an external database host.

-PostgreSQL database from [https://aiven.io](https://aiven.io) was used for storing user posts.
+PostgreSQL database from https://aiven.io was used for storing user posts.

-# Starting the Environment
+## Setting up the Environment

-*Note: If the project is hosted on a domain, there's no need to follow the steps below.*

 1. Ensure Python 3.13+ is installed.
 2. Create a virtual environment, for example, by running `py -m venv venv` in the Command Prompt.
 3. Activate the environment.
 4. Install dependencies from `requirements.txt`.
 5. Create a `.env` file based on the `.env.example` in the `./BloggingPlatform/` directory.
-(UWAGA: nie można wysłać do repozytorium haseł do stworzenia pliku `.env` z powodu wykrywania przez Git-a hasła do bazy danych, w celu uzyskania haseł proszę o kontakt).
+(UWAGA: ).
 6. Change the Command Prompt's current working directory to the `./BloggingPlatform/` directory.
 7. Run `manage.py runserver` and open the browser on the provided host.

-# Usage
+*This steps are not necessary if the API is hosted on a public domain*

+## How to Use

 When the API is hosted, operations can be performed by sending proper requests to the following URLs: